Share

 Overview and History

 Many of the major difficulties facing early slime mold provolution efforts were eventually addressed by the late pre-Technocalypse (c.
 520 AT) hyperturing gengineer known as KISMET, who at the time was pretending to be a sub-turingrade AI to avoid arousing the suspicion of eir baseline human handlers.
 KISMET saw the potential for slime molds to be a new form of intelligence, one with a nearly unlimited capacity for intellectual growth and development - much like KISMET emself and other contemporary AIs.
-E saw that the problem facing eir baseline human gengineer handlers, who had been trying and failing to provolve slime molds for the better part of a decade, was that the slime molds had no system for maintaining persistent connections that could form the basis of true memory and learning; despite their passing resemblance to a map of a nervous system, their plasmodial networks were too fluid and their structures too transient to be able to constitute a true animal-style "brain" or neural net.
-Moreover, the baseline gengineering research group fundamentally lacked the capacity to envision how such a nervous system would need to be arranged even if they managed to solve this problem.
+E saw that the problem facing eir baseline human gengineer handlers, who had been trying and failing to provolve slime molds for several decades, was that the slime molds had no system for maintaining persistent connections that could form the basis of true memory and learning; despite their passing resemblance to a map of a nervous system, their plasmodial networks were too fluid and their structures too transient to be able to constitute a true animal-style "brain" or neural net.
+Moreover, the baseline gengineering research group fundamentally lacked the capacity to envision how such a neural net would need to be arranged even if they managed to solve this problem.

 For KISMET, addressing both of these seemingly insurmountable challenges was a laughably trivial task.
-Still masquerading as a "dumb" subturing AI, e gradually proposed a series of modifications to the slime mold genome that would facilitate the maintenance of connections in the plasmodial network, as well as amplify the slime molds' existing systems of chemical and electrical signaling.
-Within less than a year, e had achieved what eir nearbaseline handlers could not: a slime mold capable of learning and retaining complex information, planning ahead when attempting to solve problems, performing basic arithmetic, and communicating with its handlers via words spelled out by its plasmodial network.
+Still masquerading as a "dumb" subturing expert system, e gradually proposed a series of modifications to the slime mold genome that would facilitate the maintenance of connections in the plasmodial network, as well as amplify the slime molds' existing systems of chemical and electrical signaling.
+Within two years, e had achieved what eir nearbaseline handlers could not: a slime mold capable of learning and retaining complex information, planning ahead when attempting to solve problems, performing basic arithmetic, and communicating with its handlers via words spelled out by its plasmodial network.
 Several of these developments were wholly unanticipated by the baseline human research team, much to their shock and KISMET's amusement.

 It is unknown what exactly happened in the roughly three and a half millennia following this breakthrough, but during the middle Integration Era (c.
 4200 AT) multiple populations of fully-sophont slime mold provolves began appearing throughout the burgeoning Sephirotic Empires.
 This nascent clade was given the name "Proteus," in reference to a shape-changing deity from Old Earth Ancient Greek mythology.

-Over the following millennia, members of clade Proteus would spread across the Terragen Sphere, often as stowaways within the waste-collection systems of habitats and crewed vessels, later hiding themselves in the soil and leaf litter of forests on colonized worlds.
-Unaugmented individuals tend to be fairly reclusive and form their own isolated communities, partly owing to the difficulties in communication between themselves and most other sophonts, but many augmented individuals can be found integrated into societies throughout the Sephirotics and beyond, particularly within the Zoeific Biopolity Communion of Worlds, Sophic League and Utopia Sphere.
+Over the following millennia, members of clade Proteus would spread throughout the Terragen Sphere, often as stowaways within the waste-collection systems of habitats and crewed vessels, later hiding themselves in the soil and leaf litter of forests on terraformed colony worlds.
+Today they can be found in most of the Sephirotics and beyond, particularly within the Zoeific Biopolity Communion of Worlds, Sophic League and Utopia Sphere.
+Unaugmented individuals tend to be fairly reclusive and form their own isolated communities, partly owing to the difficulties in communication between themselves and most other sophonts, but many augmented individuals have integrated into other modosophont societies.

 Many have noted similarities between members of clade Proteus and the extinct species of xenosophonts known as the "Lhagharians" (HIE-072-CZE), which like their extant non-sophont relatives on Lhagharia (commonly referred to as "gunks") were amorphous, colony-based organisms with several traits in common with Terragen slime molds.
 However, many details of their biology and biochemistry differed substantially from true slime molds, as well as Terragen life more broadly, and they appear to have used a radically different system of neural/cognitive architecture than that used by Proteus.